ebanner/tampadevs/src/blog/2022/20221016-tadhacks-tampa-winners.md

 Event link page [here](https://www.meetup.com/tampadevs/events/284553267/)

-Github Repos of the projects [here](https://github.com/TampaDevs/tadhacks2022-projects)
+Github Repos of the projects, summaries of each project, and project timestamps [here](https://github.com/TampaDevs/tadhacks2022-projects)

+## Social

+Reach out to us at [press@tampadevs.com](mailto:press@tampadevs.com) if you'd like to publish this article!

+And checkout our [press page](https://tampadevs.com/press) for tampa devs logo downloads and more!